Homophobic, Biphobic and Transphobic Hate Crime - Prosecution Guidance

 'Trans' or 'transgender' are terms for people whose gender identity does not correspond with their birth gender.
 The terms 'transgender' is used in, and the concept of ‘transgender identity’ recognised by the hate crime legislation and include references to being transsexual, or undergoing, proposing to undergo, or having undergone a process or part of a process of gender reassignment.

-S146 is also applicable to cases where the offender has made assumptions about a person's presumed sexual orientation or being transgender, whether or not that assumption is correct.
+S.66 SA 2020 is also relevant to cases where the offender has made assumptions about a person's presumed sexual orientation or being transgender, whether or not that assumption is correct.

 Hostility is not defined in the Act.
 Consideration should be given to ordinary dictionary definitions, which include ill-will, ill-feeling, spite, prejudice, unfriendliness, antagonism, resentment, and dislike.